 Generally, all borrowers are required to purchase an Investment from MIF.
 MIF requires that new construction loan proceeds be funded through the borrower's appropriate Demand Investment account.
 The borrower then redeems funds from that Investment account to pay for incurred construction costs and services.
+Loan origination fees may be imposed on certain loans at MIF's discretion.

 Loans made by MIF.
-Loans for site purchase and construction of first unit church buildings for new congregations at December 31, 2022 approximated \$4,764,000.
+Loans for site purchase and construction of first unit church buildings for new congregations at December 31, 2023 approximated \$5,095,000.
 These loans (all of which are secured by first mortgages, cash, or other approved collateral) are for terms up to thirteen years with payment based on a twenty-five-year amortization schedule with a balloon payment (which may be extended at maturity).
-Interest rates are up to 2.50 percentage points less than MIF's standard 5-year ARM rates for established congregations, but not less than 3.00%, which resulted in a rate of 3.25% being offered at December 31, 2022.
+Interest rates are up to 2.50 percentage points less than MIF's standard 5-year ARM rates for established congregations, but not less than 3.375%, which resulted in a rate of 4.75% being offered at December 31, 2023.
 These loans are made to new congregations purchasing their first congregational sites or buildings or constructing their first building, and the low interest rates help these congregations pay down principal faster, thereby significantly assisting the developing congregations from a financial perspective.

 MIF also makes loans to established congregations for property purchases, new construction, renovation, and repair of existing facilities, and refinancing of debt for such purposes.
-At December 31, 2022, these loans totaled approximately \$364,482,000 (approximately \$363,972,000 of which are secured by first mortgages, cash, or other approved collateral).
-These loans are amortized over 1 to 25 year terms (which may be extended), with interest rates adjustable every one, three, five, seven, or ten years and ranging as follows:
+At December 31, 2023, these loans totaled approximately \$351,033,000 (approximately \$350,315,000 of which are secured by first mortgages, cash, or other approved collateral).
+These loans may be amortized over 1 to 25 year terms (which may be extended), with interest rates adjustable every one, three, five, seven, or ten years and ranging as follows:

-At December 31, 2022
+At December 31, 2023

 Rates adjustable in

 Years Rate range Approximate principal outstanding Rate in effect

-1 3.750% \$492,000 5.375%
+1 5.375% \$474,000 6.500%

-3 3.250% to 4.875% 10,407,000 5.375%
+3 3.250% to 6.250% 8,597,000 6.500%

-5 2.900% to 6.000% 265,646,000 5.500%
+5 2.900% to 6.625% 268,990,000 6.625%

-7 3.750% to 5.250% 47,958,000 5.875%
+7 3.750% to 6.750% 42,179,000 7.000%

-10 3.500% to 6.000% 39,979,000 6.250%
+10 3.500% to 6.750% 30,793,000 8.125%